CR-Formula/Telem/README.md

     - GCC-Arm-none-eabi: embedded Arm-specific build tools and compiler.
     - GDB-Multiarch: adds support for microcontroller debugging
     - STLink-Tools: ST-specific tools for developing and uploading embedded code
-7. Finally, we will need to install a handful of VSCode extensions, these give us some tools to upload code to the boards as well as see registers and variables while debugging.
-These extensions will be recommended to install once you clone the repository and open the root directory in VSCode.
+6. Finally, we are ready to clone the repository.
+Go to the repository that you will be working on in Github.
+There is a large green `code` button near the top; click the dropdown arrow next to it and copy the HTTPS.
+Open a WSL terminal, you can do this by connecting VSCode to a WSL session or just searching wsl in the windows search.
+Run these commands to clone the repository
+    - `cd` -- Make sure you are in the Linux home directory (folder)
+    - `mkdir formula` -- this will make a folder called formula
+    - `cd formula` -- this changes your current directory to the new `formula` folder
+    - `git clone <paste-link-from-step-6>` -- You have to press `ctrl + shift + v` to paste in the terminal; this command actually downloads the repo
+    - `ls` -- You should see the contents of the git repo in your folder; this command lists the items in the current folder
+7. Once you have cloned the repo, you can run the command `code ./` in the top level of the repository.
+This will open the repository in VSCode.
+Once you are in VSCode, a few notifications will appear in the bottom right corner.
+The only one that is crucial is installing the recommended extensions.

-Once you've completed these steps, you can start developing firmware.
+Once you've completed these steps, you can start building and developing firmware.
 The best place to start will be the Microcontroller Reference Manual.
 Read through the section about the peripheral you are trying to work with.

 ## Building code
 In order to build the code, use Make and Makefiles.
 Open up an Ubuntu terminal and navigate to the project directory.
 Next, run the command `make` in the terminal.
 This will build the code using the instructions in the makefile.
 Make will only build files you change; if you would like to rebuild the whole project, run the command `make clean` before running `make`.

 ## Passing a Device to WSL
-In order to use the WSL enviroment, you'll have to pass the target board/debugger into WSL.
+In order to use the WSL environment, you'll have to pass the target board/debugger into WSL.
 This involves using the usbipd tool that we installed earlier.

 1. If you are on Windows, open up Powershell as an administrator and run `usbipd list`.
 This will list all of your current USB devices on your computer.
 Look for the STMircroelectronics device and note the BusID in the left column.